saltstack-formulas/django-formula/README.rst

 An easy way to use these would be to add them as gitfs sources.
 It is not recommended to add the master copy of the repo (the one within the `saltstack-formulas`_ account), as others may be pushing to this repository.
-Instead, it's safer to fork the repository on github, and use the fork as a gitfs remote.
+Instead, it's safer to fork the repository on GitHub, and use the fork as a gitfs remote.
 For example:

 .. _saltstack-formulas: https://github.com/saltstack-formulas